dhekane2/fa25-cs409-caloriesync/README.md

 ●	User Authentication: Each user can sign up, log in, and securely store personal data.

-●	Predicted Intake: The system estimates calorie requirements based on the user’s profile (including age, gender, and activity level) or allows users to input their planned meals.
+●	Predicted Intake: The system estimates calorie requirements based on the user’s profile (including age, gender, height and weight) or allows users to input their planned meals.

-●	Actual Intake Tracking: Users can log their actual meals using the Nutritionix API, which provides detailed nutritional information.
+●	Actual Intake Tracking: Users can log their actual meals using the USDA FoodData Central API, which provides detailed nutritional information.

 ●	Comparison & Analysis:
 1. Displays predicted versus actual calorie consumption through interactive visualizations (e.g., bar or line charts).